LinkedInLearning/css_tips_2890133/README.md

 # CSS Tips
-This is the repository for the LinkedIn Learning course `CSS Tips`.
+This is the repository for the LinkedIn Learning course CSS Tips.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![CSS Tips][lil-thumbnail-url]

+CSS has lots of magical corners that can save you tremendous time.
+Come find them!
+In this course, web designer and developer Morten Rand-Hendriksen shows you how to address specific challenges with a bite-sized approach that lets you find what you need quickly.
+Morten covers topics such as containers, typography, layout, and more.
+In each video, he teaches a technique that you can apply in your web styling, something concise and quick that can make your complicated projects simpler.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions